 Want to get your teens off their iPhones?
-Here’s more than 40 suggestions for teenager activities in Newcastle, Lake Macquarie and Maitland that they might love to try.
+Here are more than 40 suggestions for teenager activities in Newcastle, Lake Macquarie and Maitland that they might like to try.
 Some of these activities are focused solely for teenagers while others can be enjoyed by parents and teenagers together.

 For the artsy

 #1 Discover outdoor art along the Sculpture Walk at Warners Bay Foreshore

 #2 Enjoy artmaking and drawing sessions for teens at Lake Macquarie City Art Gallery.